anadev/anadev.github.io/source/includes/_register-user.md

 # Register User

-To use the API, you need to sign up first at [www.payswitch.net](http://www.payswitch.net) so we can make your account and give your credentials (email address and auth token).
+To use the API, you need to sign up first at [try.payswitch.net](https://try.payswitch.net) to create your account and get your credentials.